Kaihua-Chen/cog-nvs/eval/README.md

 All evaluation results will be written to `eval_log.log`, corresponding to the quantitative tables reported in the paper.

-⚠️ Notes:

-1. Numerical differences from the paper will occur due to data processing details, but they are within reasonable tolerance and do not affect conclusions and rankings.
+⚠️ Notes: Numerical differences from the paper will occur due to data processing details, but they are within reasonable tolerance and do not affect conclusions and rankings.
-2. For DyCheck, the paper reports results evaluated at **720(W) × 960(H)** resolution.

 ## 2. MegaSAM render on DyCheck